HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 **5.16**
 A while loop can always be converted into a for loop.

-Belows follows an illustration where a given while loop have been converted into a correpsponding for loop.
+Below follows an illustration where a given while loop have been converted into a corresponding for loop.
 ```Java
 int i = 1;
 int sum = 0;